Cornus canadensis: Distribution and habitat

 Its native distribution includes Japan, North Korea, northeastern China (Jilin Province), the Russian Far East, the northern United States, Colorado, New Mexico, Canada and Greenland.

 Cornus canadensis is a mesophytic species that needs cool, moist soils.
 It inhabits montane and boreal coniferous forests, where it is found growing along the margins of moist woods, on old tree stumps, in mossy areas, and among other open and moist habitats.

 Ecology

 Birds are the main dispersal agents of the seeds, feeding on the fruit during their fall migration.
 In Alaska, bunchberry is an important forage plant for mule deer, black-tailed deer and moose, which eat it throughout the growing season.

 Uses

 It is used as ornamental groundcover in gardens.
 It prefers moist acidic soil.
+The wildflower author Claude A. Barr was of the opinion that the crimson berries are even more attractive than the flowers.

 The fruits are edible raw but have little flavor.
 The pulp does not easily separate from the seeds.
 The berries can be cooked, strained, and combined with other fruits or used for pudding.

-Culture
+In culture

 Claire Waight Keller included the plant to represent Canada in Meghan Markle's wedding veil, which included the distinctive flora of each Commonwealth country.